Sunday, June 28, 2009

 Functional training discourages the use of machines in favor of simple tools like body-weight exercises, free weights, medicine balls, exercise balls, resistance bands, agility latters, etc.

 And one of the best way’s to train your core is by joining a Fitness Bootcamp.
-It’s no wonder, Bootcamp-style workouts, which were named the most popular workout in 2008 & 2009, will remain a top fitness trend.
+It’s no wonder, Bootcamp-style workouts, which were named the most popular workout in 2008 & 2009, and to this day remain a top fitness trend.

 Functional Training involves not only your major muscles groups but activates your core stabilizer muscles.
 This not only improves your strength and mobility but carries over into better posture and control which also helps to prevent injury.
 Functional training bridges the gap between strength, power and speed by using neurological functions to achieve peak performance.